-Whether seeking to start a new career in business, or to climb the ladder within an already established career, earning an MBA degree may make good career and financial sense.
-According to a 2011 research survey by The Graduate Management Admission Council, 2010 MBA graduates had a median starting salary of $78,820.
-The median salary for all MBAs surveyed was $94,542, with an additional $17,565 in bonus compensation.
-Moreover, nearly 9 in 10 (88%) of 2010 MBA graduates had jobs immediately upon graduation, with hiring prospects expected to improve even more in coming years.
+Whether you are seeking a new career in business or are simply eager to climb the ladder in an already established career, earning an MBA may make good career and financial sense.
+According to a 2013 research survey by The Graduate Management Admission Council, the median base starting salary for an MBA graduate is $95,000.
+Nearly 9 in 10 (88%) of 2010 MBA graduates had jobs immediately upon graduation, with hiring prospects expected to improve even more in coming years.
 Good news for those starting their online MBA programs in 2016.

 Advantages of Online MBA Programs